Space technology made in Germany

 Recognised as a world leader in radar satellite technology, the TerraSAR-X and TanDEM-X satellites made in Friedrichshafen can see through clouds and all-weathers to provide round-the-clock monitoring which are delivered as services to customers globally.
 And, their successors are in the making!
 The site is also the birthplace for many unique, zero-gravity research facilities used by astronauts on the ISS.

 Full production has begun on the six Galileo Second Generation (G2) satellites at Airbus’ site in Friedrichshafen with the arrival of the first satellite Flight Model structure from Beyond Gravity in Zurich.
-After initial preparation the panels will be dispatched to other Airbus sites before final integration and testing at Friedrichshafen.
+After initial preparation the platforms will be dispatched to other Airbus sites before final integration and testing at Friedrichshafen.
 The Galileo G2 satellites are scheduled for launch in the coming years to support the initial deployment and validation of the G2 System.

 Satellite imagery and data can help to detect and monitor environmental changes such as floods, droughts or fires.
 Those satellite imagery and data provided by Airbus’ satellites are being processed, monitored and mapped at our sites in Friedrichshafen and Potsdam.